Belong: Language connecting feeling, culture, country

 Ngala Wongga (Come Talk) – Hear stories and songs from some of the last remaining speakers of over nine different languages from the Goldfields of Western Australia.
 Learn of their connection to land and culture in this sensorial installation – see floating layers of tulle fabric projecting exquisite video and rare audio of Aboriginal Elders sharing stories and songs.

-Juruyinku Kujuyinkuya (Connection in Tjupan) – Step into a sensory space as Elder, Edie Ulrich combines traditional painting and sound to create an extraordinary cylindrical light installation.
-See a painting based on expressions of the language of emotion in Tjupan language, to form the basis of this incredible light installation drilled in the pattern of the painting around you.
+Juruyinku Kujuyinkuya (Connection in Tjupan) – Step into a sensory space as Elder, Edie Ulrich combines traditional painting and sound.
+Become immersed in expressions of the language of emotion in Tjupan language.

 Transference – Explore intergenerational sharing of stories, knowledge and culture.
 Part of the artist's continuing collaboration and consultation with indigenous elders from the goldfields, Perret investigates the universal idea that everything is connected, and how the memory of the land intrinsically passes through and between us.